turistu/dropbearx/README.md

         remote user's `~/.ssh/authorized_keys`.
 - use of a unix domain socket instead of a pair of pipes for the stdin/out of the spawned command in non-interactive mode.
-- a better password-reading function which doesn't depend on the deprecated `getpass()`.
+- a better password-reading function which doesn't depend on `getpass()` (which is deprecated and not available on android)

 some incompatible changes:
+- dbclient will exit with an error instead of hanging when the server wasn't able to allocate a pty and start a shell ([721554d][7215]).
 - allow `-t` (force pty) to work even when the stdin of the client is not a tty ([57f9cc9][57f9]); this simplifies implementing simple command line emulators.
 Unlike in openssh, a single `-t` should suffice.